Heat Transfer Experts

 fax (256) 546-4614

 We can build any of our charge air coolers using any of these designs.
 We can even build our radiators using the Heavy Duty and Ultimate Duty designs.
-All of our oil coolers use our Ultimate Duty C-Bar design, meaning than can endure a lot of abuse.
+All of our oil coolers use our Ultimate Duty C-Bar design, meaning they can endure a lot of abuse.
 Take a look at our designs and see what will meet your needs.

 When you all you need is a replacement charge air cooler that meets the specifications of the manufacturer’s original equipment, then our Standard Duty stuffed tube design is what you want.
 This is the standard design that we use when building all of our stock charge air coolers.
 It consists of stuffed tubes mounted on headers.
 The tanks are then TIG welded to the headers.
 These charge air coolers will perform well for equipment that operates in an average working environment and receives normal wear and tear.

 Some times you need equipment to continue performing even while receiving some extra abuse.
 Our Heavy Duty design will handle exactly that.
 Designed with abuse in mind, these charge air coolers use an extruded tube in place of the stuffed tube.
 Extruded tubes are created from a solid piece of metal, leaving no seam joints and reducing the chance of leaks.
 These are mounted on headers, which the tanks are then TIG welded to.
 Our heavy duty charge air coolers are what you need for equipment that has to perform above and beyond the call of duty.

 Ultimate Duty C-Bar